cs3org/OCM-API/IETF-OCM.md

 The complete changelog is updated in the OCM-API GitHub repository.

 ## Version 06
+* Introduced IANA Registries for resource types, protocols, share types, and share payloads, and populated them with all relevant values defined in this document.
+* Moved the `federation` share type definition along with the corresponding share payload description to the [OCM-MLS] Draft.
+* Improved the http-sig related text, and promoted it from an appendix to a normative section.
+In addition, made the use of http-sig a MUST for implementations that offer it as capability.
+* Sorted the Terms and removed duplicates.
 * Addressed the IANA early review: added the Status field to the Well-Known URI registration, added section references to the JSContact registrations, moved the creation of the JSContact enum